py177/py177.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently in the second year of my MPhil degree at the Chinese University of Hong Kong, Shenzhen.
 My supervisors are <a href="https://sse.cuhk.edu.cn/faculty/jidongxu">Professor Ji Dongxu</a> and <a href="https://harrybinary.github.io/">Dr. Wan Shuaibin</a>.
-I completed my bachelor's degree at Harbin Institute of Technology and participated in a one-year joint training program at the Chinese Academy of Sciences.
+I completed my bachelor's degree at the Harbin Institute of Technology and participated in a one-year joint training program at the Chinese Academy of Sciences.
 At the same time, I am also a contracted writer for Zhihu Columns and Jinjiang Literature Website.

 My research interests include text generation and multi-scale agent systems.
 I will periodically update my dynamics here and share my experience in transferring major.
 I welcome any form of collaboration.
 Please feel free to contact my email: 223015122@link.cuhk.edu.cn.
 I will reply within 3 working days.